Upgrade Guide for Flex-Salesforce

 - The outbound caller ID and voice recording option will no longer be configured within Flex Admin.
 You'll use the Twilio Console instead.

-Note: You are using the beta integration if you downloaded and deployed plugin-flex-salesforce-integration
+You are using the beta integration if you downloaded and deployed

 to your Flex Application yourself.

-Upgrading from the beta relase requires the following steps:
+Upgrading from the beta release requires the following steps:

 - Make a note of entries in your